 As students leave school at the end of the day, they either board the school bus or meet their parents or caregivers who have arrived to pick them up.
 Staff members take up their posts outside to see children safely to the bus or waiting car.
 Families who need transportation may be able to access door-to-door bus service.
 If this isn't possible or parents are seeking other means of transport, there are several public and private options available.

 Both our Mountbatten and Nanyang campuses provide dedicated environments for our preschool students.
 We call the early childhood section of our Nanyang campus "a school within a school".
 Here's what makes our early childhood education programme so unique.

 At OWIS, our cutting-edge facilities, both indoors and out, provide the ideal setting for students to begin their early learning journey.

 Stimulating areas and multi-sensory activities throughout the school kindle students' passion for learning and invite them to explore their surroundings.
 Dedicated learning centres —for science, art, imaginative play, and more — give children virtually limitless potential to cultivate their creativity, stretch their thinking and discover budding interests and talents.

 Additionally, our Early Childhood (EC) classrooms and equipment are built to scale.
 These "small-world learning spaces" give children a sense of security and belonging, creating the perfect setting for them to take risks and test their understanding.
-Our EC programme promotes adaptability, giving children essential skills to succeed in any environment.
-We ensure that all our facilities are up-to-date and meet children at their current developmental level.
+Our early childhood education programme promotes adaptability, giving children essential skills to succeed in any environment.
+We ensure that all our preschool facilities are up-to-date and meet children at their current developmental level.

 At OWIS, learning isn't limited to our indoor environs.
 Students regularly take part in a host of activities in our outdoor spaces, too.